coffytest.net

 Coffy Test is appreciated by children and takes approximately 20 minutes to administer.

-In addition to the clinically interpretable projective material, Coffy Test provides (with online coding) a score to compare with those of reference sample, which consists of 300 subjects aged 6 to 13 years, and with those of two clinical groups, consisting of 200 subjects with internalizing disorders and 150 subjects with externalizing disorders.
+In addition to the clinically interpretable projective material, Coffy Test provides (with online coding) a score to compare with those of reference sample, which consists of 300 subjects aged 6 to 13 years, and with those of three clinical groups, consisting of 200 subjects with internalizing disorders, 150 subjects with externalizing disorders and 30 subjects with more severe mental disorders.

 Coffy Test: il manuale